Vandhal Sridevi

-Vandhal Sridevi (English: Sridevi came in) is an Indian Tamil language drama starring M. Meenakshisundaram, Ananya, Nandan Loganathan, Lasya Nagraj, Meera Krishna and Devi Priya.
-It is the official remake of the Kannada language serial Lakshmi Baramma of Colors Kannada.
+Vandhal Sridevi is an Indian Tamil language TV series which starred M. Meenakshisundaram, Ananya, Nandan Loganathan, Lasya Nagraj, Meera Krishna and Devipriya.
+It is the official remake of the Kannada language TV series Lakshmi Baramma of Colors Kannada.
 The show replaced Enga Veetu Mapillai and aired on Colors Tamil from 18 April 2018 to 28 June 2019.

 Plot

 Vandhal Sridevi is the story of a small town girl Sridevi.
 She is an illegitimate daughter and her family treats her as a slave.
 She escapes her cruel family through an inconvenient marriage to a man named Sidharth, a 30 year old bachelor who is the owner of a successful multinational company, and her struggles thereafter.